Here's a sample of the amazing equipment we have in the practice that enables us to investigate your eyes, even below the surface!

 Your field of vision is every area that you can see with your eyes pointing straight ahead.
 It is important to have a wide field of vision to help us navigate around, especially when walking or driving.
-You can lose part or all of your visual field through many different ways including cataracts, glaucoma, strokes, circulatory disorders, neurological conditions, certain brain tumours and even smoking.
+Unfortunately you can lose part or all of your visual field in many different ways including through cataracts, glaucoma, strokes, circulatory disorders, neurological conditions, certain brain tumours and even smoking.
 It is essential to have your visual field assessed regularly as many conditions, if caught early, can be treated.

 Our Humphrey Visual Field Analyser is considered the gold standard in advanced visual field testing (and is the instrument recommended by ophthalmologists).
 It accurately assesses how wide and sensitive your visual field is.
 Unlike basic visual field screening, which concentrates on assessing large chunks of your vision at a time, the Humphrey Visual Field Analyser can pick up even very subtle defects in your visual field by analysing each nerve pathway in detail.
 This allows the detection of problems.
 However even a perfect visual field should be measured regularly to provide an accurate individual baseline for monitoring future changes, again potentially allowing earlier diagnosis of problems.

 Nautilus places you in the middle of the demonstration, simulating your future vision solution.